Updated January 2016

 Marketing and Recruiting

-The IEP follows ethical standards for the recruitment of students and in the promotion of its programs, and in any recruitment transaction, student interests and well-being are paramount.
-IEP recruiting staff, admission personnel, academic advisors, and all promotional materials provide accurate information about instructional programs and other services available to students.
+The ELP follows ethical standards for the recruitment of students and in the promotion of its programs, and in any recruitment transaction, student interests and well-being are paramount.
+ELP recruiting staff, admission personnel, academic advisors, and all promotional materials provide accurate information about instructional programs and other services available to students.

-The IEP engages in periodic self-study and evaluation to review its stated mission and goals, and to measure accomplishments.
+The ELP engages in periodic self-study and evaluation to review its stated mission and goals, and to measure accomplishments.
 The process of review is conducted by a wide range of stakeholders and includes a comprehensive review of data including test results, observations, teacher evaluations, student evaluations, enrolment figures and relevant budget information.
-The IEP effects program changes based on recommendations resulting from this review.
+The ELP effects program changes based on recommendations resulting from this review.